Welfare Supplementary Payments for loss of disability premiums

 If you’ve lost the disability premium on one of your benefits when you moved from Disability Living Allowance to Personal Independence Payment (PIP) you can get a Welfare Supplementary Payment from the Department of Communities (DfC) instead.
 It’ll be for the same amount as the premium you’ve lost.

 You can get a Welfare Supplementary Payment (WSP) if you:

 - were getting the premium on the date you claimed PIP

 - lost the premium because you weren’t awarded PIP or weren’t awarded the component of PIP you need to get the premium

-- are ‘resident and present’ in Northern Ireland - that means you normally live in Northern Ireland and are in Northern Ireland when you get your Welfare Supplementary Payment.
+- are ‘resident and present’ in Northern Ireland - that means you normally live in Northern Ireland and are in Northern Ireland when you get your WSP.

 You don’t have to apply.

 For Income Support, Jobseeker's Allowance, Employment and Support Allowance and Pension Credit you’ll be paid automatically.
 If you were getting the severe disability element of Working Tax Credit (WTC), the DfC will write to you asking you to confirm your WTC award - send them your WTC revised award notice .

 You’ll be paid automatically every four weeks in arrears, starting from the day after you lose your disability premium.
 This means there won’t be a gap in payment.

 The DfC will pay the money into the same account as they pay your benefit into.